albertusk95/indonesian-engineering-blogs/CONTRIBUTING.md

 # Contribution Guidelines

-If you want your blog to be exposed here, please pay attention to the following guidelines:
+Please pay attention to the following guidelines when submitting new blog proposals:

 <ul>
   <li>The blog may use either Indonesian or English language</li>